smcolash/retroblinken/README.md

 See live version at https://smcolash.github.io/retroblinken/.

-- Use PWR to turn on power to the computer.
+- PWR controls power to the computer.
-- Use R/S to toggle between stopped and running states.
+- R/S toggles between stopped and running states.
-- Use SS to single-step with not in the running state.
+- SS executes one instruction and stops..
-- Use RST to reset the address counter when running or whn stopped.
+- RST resets the address counter when running or when stopped.

+- E/N examines the address set by the switches (up) or increments the address counter (down).
+- D/N deposits the data set by the switches at the current address or does the same and increments the address counter.